ItsNorin/data_structures/README.md

 # data_structures
-some random data structures I wrote
+Some data structures I wrote

+Inludes a linked list, an AVL search tree, and a hashmap